IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Charles_T._Rubin" target="_blank">Charles T. Rubin</a>

+>“When a person can't find a deep sense of meaning, they distract themselves with pleasure.”

+>“A man who becomes conscious of the responsibility he bears toward a human being who affectionately waits for him, or to an unfinished work, **will never be able to throw away his life**.
+He knows the "why" for his existence, and will be able to bear almost any "how."”

+>“If there is a meaning in life at all, then there must be a meaning in suffering.
+Suffering is an ineradicable part of life, even as fate and death.”

+>“There is nothing in the world, I venture to say, that would so effectively help one to survive even the worst conditions, as the knowledge that there is a meaning in one’s life.”

+>“Since Auschwitz we know what man is capable of.<br>And since Hiroshima we know what is at stake.”

+― <a href="https://en.wikipedia.org/wiki/Viktor_Frankl" target="_blank">Viktor Frankl</a>

 >“The Taiping Rebellion is the perfect example of the old adage that the **winners write the history books**.
 Most writers treat the Taipings as **poor deluded peasants following a madman's hallucinations**, but when you get right down to it, **that's how most religions begin** (not your religion obviously, but all the other ones).
 The only difference between <a href="https://en.wikipedia.org/wiki/Hong_Xiuquan" target="_blank">Hong Xiuquan</a> and history's successful prophets is that if a professor, novelist, or cartoonist disrespects Hong Xiuquan, angry mobs won't call for his head.
 >
 >**Is fear of its followers really the best test of a religion's authenticity?** I'll admit that's the standard I use, but it's probably a good idea to remember that if the Taipings had won their rebellion, they might today be considered totally legit and every bit as Christian as the Mormons ("mostly, sort of").”